-The rapid migration of systems and data to the cloud which is expected to account for about $3.5 million per business spending in 2018, raises unique concerns regarding data security, identity management and access control.
+The rapid migration of systems and data to the cloud with cloud storage accounting for $50 billion of the total amount of $266 billion spent on public cloud services by the end of 2020 raises unique concerns regarding data security, identity management and access control.
 As more businesses of all sizes opt to invest in the tools offered by popular cloud platforms, it will be increasingly necessary for executives and their IT departments to develop the appropriate identity and access management (IAM) policies designed to address the emerging concerns.

 Cloud platform providers are responding to the need for stronger security with integrated IAM solutions.
 Knowing what offerings are available and how to leverage the tools included in each platform provides a framework for smarter, stronger IAM policies made to address the growing number of potential vulnerabilities and new types of risk associated with connected devices and remote workers in modern businesses.

 Cloud computing tools are most commonly offered in two ways: software-as-a-service (SaaS) and platform-as-a-service (PaaS).
 In a typical SaaS model, the customer pays a monthly or yearly fee to use an application or software platform managed entirely by a third-party provider.
 PaaS offers more flexibility by allowing customers to control which apps are deployed on a third-party platform.